Some of My Favorite Foods to Keep in the Pantry

 Tru Roots – This company makes sprouted lentils and Mung beans that are all great options to keep on your pantry shelves.
 I love the Tricolor lentils the best.
 Easy to cook with just water or broth and makes a great addition to your meal.
 Being sprouted makes them easier to digest.

-Explore Cuisine Bean Pasta – This is the only bean pasta I have found made with just 100% organic beans.
+The Only Bean – This is a bean pasta I have found made with just 100% organic beans.
 These pastas are super low in net carbs and high in protein so great for vegetarians and anyone wanting to eat more plant-based.
 Get creative with topping ideas such as pesto, dairy free “cheese” sauces made from cashews or a home made tomato sauce.

 Nuts and seeds make great snacks and additions to your meals.
 Too many nuts and seeds however, can mean too many calories so these should always be measured out.
 They are a great source of energy but many of us get plenty of energy – even during a time like the coronovirus shopping frenzy.
 Nuts and seeds can also be hard on the gut so I really love the sprouted ones.
 A few of my favorites are shown below.

 Sprouted Pumpkin Seeds – I simply can’t say enough good things about these sprouted pumpkin seeds.
 I find them at Costco and I put them on my salads and in my Daily Harvest cups.
 They add extra protein and some healthy fats to my meals.
 Super yummy so make sure you measure them out!
 And speaking of Daily Harvest, that would be a freezer staple to have on hand for sure.
 Click on the shared link to get your first 3 free.